marcel-last/github-dependabot-alert-exporter/README.md

 # GitHub Dependabot Alerts Exporter

-This script retrieves Dependabot alerts from a GitHub organization and generates a CSV file containing the alert details.
+This script retrieves Dependabot alerts from a GitHub organization and generates an export containing the alert details.
 The alerts include information about security vulnerabilities in the organization's repositories.

 ## Prerequisites